Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do no money down car loans work?

-A no-down-payment car loan is a type of secured loan that provides financing to buy a new or used car, and the financing is backed by the vehicle you’re purchasing.
+No money down car loans are a type of loan where you borrow money to buy a new or used car, and the financing is backed by the vehicle you’re purchasing.
 However, unlike a mortgage or a traditional car loan, you don’t pay a large lump sum up front.

 If this figure is within the lender’s LTV guidelines, you may be approved for financing.
 LTV guidelines differ from one lender to the next, with some offering flexible LTVs of up to 150% or even 180% of a car’s value.
 The extra money can be used to pay for other car expenses besides the purchase price of the vehicle including insurance and customization.